mavaddat/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

 This code uses the `pm` library to run the `test` method.
 The text string will appear in the test output.
 The function inside the test represents an assertion.
 Postman tests can use [Chai Assertion Library BDD](https://www.chaijs.com/api/bdd/) syntax, which provides options to optimize how readable your tests are to you and your collaborators.
-In this case, the code uses BDD chains `to.have` to express the assertion.
+In this case, the code uses BDD-style `to.have` chains to express the assertion.

 This test checks the response code returned by the API.
 If the response code is `200`, the test will pass, otherwise it will fail.
 Select **Send** and go to the **Test Results** tab in the response area.